An 8-Module Online, Interactive Workshop

 How Does It Work?

-In addition to the eight lessons, you’ll also meet with your instructor for eight additional Q&A sessions where you can get additional assistance on workshop concepts, deepen your knowledge, and clarify any questions.
+On the following Tuesday, you’ll meet with your instructor for a live webinar-based Q&A session where you can get assistance with workshop concepts, deepen your knowledge, and clarify any questions.

-All 8 Workshop Sessions and 8 Q&A Sessions Are Recorded for Your Convenience.
+All 8 Q&A Sessions Are Recorded for Your Convenience.

 Where Do I Access Recordings and Material?